aibasel/downward/README.md

 ## License

-The following directory is not part of Fast Downward as covered by this license:

-- ./src/search/ext

-For the rest, the following license applies:

 ```
 Fast Downward is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by